Everything about Corporate Tax Deregistration You Need to Know

 Keep your FTA record clean for any future ventures

-In short, deregistration is how you tie up loose ends and avoid paying for a business you’re no longer running
+In short, deregistration is how you tie up loose ends and avoid paying for a business you’re no longer running.

 When Should You Apply for Deregistration?